deegsca-org/bqm2/README.md

 ## .querytemplate
 A querytemplate is treated as a template executed as a bigquery QueryJobConfig.

-Both legacy and standard sql variants of Biquery are available.
-THe default is legacy.
-To use standard sql , the first line of query must be #standardSQL.
+Only legacy and standard sql variants of Biquery are available.
+The default is standard sql.

+In addition to an optional .vars file, an optional .queryjobconfig file may be specified.
+The only accepted data format for the queryjobconfig files is yaml.

-- Example
+- Example .querytemplate file

 If your template is in a file named bar.querytemplate